-The SCOPF Dialog, LP Basis Matrix page displays the basis matrix associated with the final SCOPF LP solution.
+The LP Basis Matrix page of the SCOPF LP Solution Details tab displays the basis matrix associated with the final SCOPF LP solution.
 There is one row per constraint and one column per basic variable.
 Additional columns summarize information associated with each constraint.
 This page is usually only of interest to users interested in knowing the specifics of the SCOPF solution.
 Knowing the basis matrix can be helpful in figuring out why a particular SCOPF solution exhibits a certain behavior.
 The entries in the basis matrix give the sensitivity of each constraint to each of the basic variables.